Constant Contact vs Mailchimp:

 🟨 Mailchimp: Flexible Pricing with a Free Tier

-Mailchimp offers a more flexible pricing structure, including a free plan that allows up to 500 contacts and 1,000 sends per month, which is ideal for beginners.
+Mailchimp offers a more flexible pricing structure.
+This includes a free plan that allows up to 500 contacts and 1,000 sends per month.
+This plan is ideal for beginners.

 • Free Plan: Basic features, up to 500 contacts